eurodatacube/eodash-assets/collections/S5P-L3GRD-ALH-DAY/S5P-L3GRD-ALH-DAY.md

 - The ALH is retrieved using an Optimal Estimation approach, deriving the pressure (and corresponding altitude) at the centre of a vertically localised aerosol layer from measurements performed in the visible part of the spectrum.
 - The measurements are performed once per day, providing near-global coverage of aerosol vertical structure for cloud-free scenes.
 - The product reports the mid-pressure and mid-height of the aerosol layer.
+- More information on the Tropomi aerosol index measurements and quality assessment can be found in the [Product Readme file](https://sentiwiki.copernicus.eu/__attachments/1673595/S5P-MPC-KNMI-PRF-AER_LH%20-%20Sentinel-5P%20Aerosol%20Layer%20Height%20Product%20Readme%20File%202025%20-%202.8.pdf).

 #### Use cases
 Height information for aerosols in the free troposphere is particularly important for aviation safety.
 Scientific applications include radiative forcing studies, long-range transport modelling and studies of cloud formation processes.
 Aerosol height information also helps to interpret the [UV Aerosol Index (UVAI)](https://eodashboard.org/explore/?x=0.0000&y=0.0000&z=2.1662&template=expert&indicator=S5P-L3GRD-AAI-DAY&datetime=2024-01-24) in terms of aerosol absorption as the index is strongly height-dependent.